Package 'simulist'

 Details

-The config argument in sim_linelist() controls the small details around time windows around infections (time of first contact and last contact with infector), and the distribution of the Cycle threshold (Ct) value from a Real-time PCR or quantitative PCR (qPCR) for confirmed cases, the network effect in the simulation, and if there is a time-varying death risk.
+The config argument in sim_linelist() controls the small details around time windows around infections (time of first contact and last contact with infector), and the distribution of the Cycle threshold (Ct) value from a Real-time PCR or quantitative PCR (qPCR) for confirmed cases, the network effect in the simulation, and if there is a time-varying death risk, as well as the probability of a case or contact being male/female.

 These parameters do not warrant their own arguments in sim_linelist() as they rarely need to be changed from their default setting.
 Therefore it is not worth increasing the number of sim_linelist() arguments to accommodate these and the config argument keeps the function signature simpler and more readable.